deepflowio/docs/translate/translated/07-integration/02-input/01-metrics/02-prometheus.md

 helm install prometheus prometheus-community/prometheus -n deepflow-prometheus-demo --create-namespace
 ```

-## Configure remote_write
+## Configuring remote_write

-We need to configure Prometheus `remote_write` to send data to DeepFlow Agent.
+We need to configure Prometheus `remote_write` to send data to the DeepFlow Agent.

 First, determine the address of the data listening service started by the DeepFlow Agent.
-After [installing DeepFlow Agent](../../../ce-install/single-k8s/), the DeepFlow Agent Service address will be displayed, its default value is `deepflow-agent.default`, please fill in the configuration according to the actual service name and namespace.
+After [installing the DeepFlow Agent](../../../ce-install/single-k8s/), the DeepFlow Agent Service address will be displayed.
+Its default value is `deepflow-agent.default`.
+Please fill in the actual service name and namespace in the configuration.

-The following command can modify the default configuration of Prometheus (assuming it is in `deepflow-prometheus-demo`):
+Execute the following command to modify the default configuration of Prometheus (assuming it is in `deepflow-prometheus-demo`):

 ```bash
 kubectl edit cm -n deepflow-prometheus-demo prometheus-server
 ```

-Configure `remote_write` address (please modify `DEEPFLOW_AGENT_SVC` to the service name of deepflow-agent):
+Configure the `remote_write` address (please modify `DEEPFLOW_AGENT_SVC` to the service name of deepflow-agent):

 ```yaml
 remote_write:
   - url: http://${DEEPFLOW_AGENT_SVC}/api/v1/prometheus
 ```

-## Configure remote_read
+## Configuring remote_read

-If you want Prometheus to query data from DeepFlow, you need to configure Prometheus's `remote_read` (please modify `DEEPFLOW_SERVER_SVC` to the service name of deepflow-server):
+If you want Prometheus to query data from DeepFlow, you need to configure Prometheus `remote_read` (please modify `DEEPFLOW_SERVER_SVC` to the service name of deepflow-server):

 ```yaml
 remote_read: